dotnet/EntityFramework.Docs/entity-framework/core/querying/tags.md

 > [!NOTE]
 > This feature is new in EF Core 2.2.

-This feature helps correlate LINQ queries in code with generated SQL queries captured in logs by annotating LINQ query using the new TagWith() method:
+This feature helps correlate LINQ queries in code with generated SQL queries captured in logs.
+You annotate a LINQ query using the new TagWith() method:

 ``` csharp
   var nearestFriends =